Welcome to Elektropolis

 Property prices Wedding

-Property prices in Wedding have been late to catch up with the overall trend in Berlin.
-Over the 10-year period, the median asking price for apartments rose by 154.80 %, from a very low price level at 1,730 EUR/m² to 4,400 EUR/m².
-The offers are stable at a relatively high level.
-990 Inventory housing units have been offered in the last 12 months.
-Contrary to the slight downward movement of some districts, housing prices in Wedding have increased by -5.50 % over this period.
+Property prices in Wedding took a while to catch up with the overall development in Berlin.
+Over a 10-year period, the average asking price for apartments increased by 136.20 %, from 1,970 EUR/m² to 4,660 EUR/m².
+Listings have stabilized at a relatively high level.
+1,080 existing apartments were offered in the last 12 months.
+Recently, asking prices in Wedding have decreased by 4.40 % amidst high interest rates and inflation.
 New construction activity is currently very low.
-Over the 12-month period, 110 New construction homes brought to market at an average list price of 7,690 EUR/m².
-The closer to Mitte, the higher the listing prices.
+In the 12-month period, 110 new-build apartments were introduced to the market at an average list price of 7,400 EUR/m².
+The closer to Mitte, the higher the purchase prices.

 Price index Wedding (existing buildings)